ramzan-ali-suzan/data-structure-algorithm/README.md

 #### Usage

-Different kind of data structures are suited to different kind of applications, and some are highly specialized to specific tasks.
-For example, relational databases commonly use B-tree indexes for data retrieval, while complier implementations usually use hash tables to look up identifiers.
+Different types of data structures are suited to different kinds of applications, and some are highly specialized to specific tasks.
+For example, relational databases commonly use B-tree indexes for data retrieval, while compiler implementations usually use hash tables to look up identifiers

 #### Categories